nova-video-player/aos-AVP/faq/faq.md

 Force Audio passthrough nova option disables AV receiver capability check to always use passthrough.
 This could result in streams not being properly decoded.
 This mode is enabled by default because some AV receivers were found capable of decoding more than what they were advertizing.
 For safer playback, consider disabling this option.

+The audio capabilities visible to Nova are reported by the Android TV, TV box, or other Android playback device, not queried directly from the AV receiver or soundbar.
+In some configurations, Android can omit a format that the connected receiver actually supports.
+Nova may then avoid that format or use a compatible lower-quality fallback (for example, DTS-HD or DTS:X may be sent as legacy DTS).
+Enabling **Force Audio passthrough** overrides the capabilities reported by Android and can restore the original format when the receiver genuinely supports it.
+This option cannot add support to the hardware: forcing a format that the receiver does not support can result in silence, noise, failed playback, or an incorrectly decoded stream.
+It should therefore only be enabled when the capabilities of the complete HDMI/ARC/eARC chain are known.

 Note that playback speed is not supported when using audio passthrough.

 ## Some videos play really slowly on my device.